brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 }
 ```

-NPM has already defined the entrypoint of our application to *index.js* so let's go ahead and create that file
+NPM has already defined the entrypoint of our application to *index.js* so let's go ahead and create that file.

 ```bash
 s2s-api$ touch index.js
 ```

-Create a *.env* file at the top level of the directory to hold our Zoom credentials
+Create a *.env* file at the top level of the directory to hold our Zoom credentials.

 ```bash
 s2s-api$ touch .env
 ```

-Fill in the following values
+Fill in the following values.

 ```text
 ZOOM_ACCOUNT_ID=